enfascination/code_scaling_demo/README.md

   *  Q: How long did it take to run?
   *  Q: How much RAM did it demand of your machine?
   *  Q: What are the upsides of this approach?
-     *  Standard
+     *  A: Standard
-     *  Straightforward
+     *  A: Straightforward
-     *  Scales pretty well
+     *  A: Scales pretty well
   *  Q: What are the downsides of this approach?
-     *  Just uses one core; could be faster
+     *  A: Just uses one core; could be faster
-     *  Have to store the whole uncompressed dataset
+     *  A: Have to store the whole uncompressed dataset

 ## Read the data a good way for storage constraints
 ```python